santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-editcontext.md

 Holds metadata related to a data editing process, such as flags to indicate which fields have been modified and the current set of validation messages.

-Let’s start with a UML diagram describing how Blazor maintains meta-state for form data.
+Let’s start with a below diagram describing how Blazor maintains meta-state for form data.

 ![](https://blogger.googleusercontent.com/img/a/AVvXsEg0y5i62UyRyqzsBNnMMRafHgijAYsk1TaOWb8EuurNU4UyVipPP5ZUgPzOLzdtTjaUuCqPgn657XZpCts-ilqLRhjXpmULNig1msUJIW0imSqBoUY4BhdzJiu_R5KnYsqivOfVCJN02eUsSkUhl2Vv0Fd-I681eJJhmLV8FxLvCzutWRy9vPYv-g8Hnw=w459-h640)